kelmo974/forestry_learning/READ.md

 # Tennessee Forest Canopy Height: Spatial and Tabular ETL to Feed Machine Learning Model

-> **Project Goal:** Create compatibility between ground survey forest data and satellite canopy height rasters to fuel a robust, ML-ready dataset for biomass modeling.
+> **Project Objective:** Create compatibility between ground survey forest data and satellite canopy height rasters to fuel a robust, ML-ready dataset for biomass modeling.

 ---

-## 📖 Project Overview
+## Overview

 This project addresses the gap between ground-level forestry inventory and high-resolution satellite height models.
 By joining thousands of tree-level measurements with spatial rasters, we are building a model to predict forest structure across the state of Tennessee.